ahmad307/TweetsAnalytica/README.md

 # TweetsAnalytica
 A web application that analyzes user habits based on his public twitter profile.

-Built with Django, Beautiful Soup and Twitter API using Tweepy library.
+Built with Django, Beautiful Soup, Matplotlib and Twitter API through Tweepy library.

+The project is built for learning purposes.